christopheryoung/chrisyoung/site/prose/blog/posts/2026-01-01_read-in-january-2026.markdown

 is of course an eminently reasonable subject for a work of art.
 The narrator also indulges in a wild amount of very unconvincing rationalization.
 The narrator ends his tale, it seemed to me, with a very long way to go in understanding what he'd lived through and done.
-I wasn't sure how much wiser the story was than the narrator.
+Again, this is fine!
+But at times I wasn't sure how much wiser the story was than the narrator.
 In the end, though, I decided that the author had done that main thing that I ask of a piece of fiction, which is to raise a series of questions that elude any simple resolution.
 The reworking of themes from a novel of Graham Greene is well done.
 As much as I disliked reading it, I have to admit that this novel wasn't bad.
 Recommended especially for people who aren't me.

 **Marshall Glickman, *Beyond the Breath: Extraordinary Mindfulness Through Whole-Body Vipassana Meditation***